sfnaturemaps/sfnature101/README.md

 ## Nature 101

 This is a map aimed to help families connect to nature in San Francisco.
-Rather than piling on lots of loayers and data, we're trying an intentionally simpler approach.
+Rather than piling on lots of layers and data, we're trying an intentionally simpler approach.
 Pick a top five in just three categories and present those in a visually compelling way with short, chatty text.

 This map uses a set of CartoDB map visualizations combined with [Odyssey.js](https://cartodb.github.io/odyssey.js/) to create a curated tour of great places to experience nature with kids in San Francisco.